 The Key Benefits of Adopting Kotlin

-One of the reasons why organizations today are adopting Kotlin for their Android app development requirements is because it is an officially supported language to write Android apps.
+One of the reasons why organizations today are adopting Kotlin for their Android mobile app development requirements is because it is an officially supported language to write Android apps.
 But for many developers, Java has been a fairly workable language for years.
 They need to know of the several high impacting benefits of adopting Kotlin before they can take the plunge.
 Transitioning to Kotlin is one of the best decisions an organization can make.
 This is due to the following reasons –

 1. Kotlin Offers Brevity